 Most clients visiting credit counselors seek to understand the explanation of APR, that is, annual percentage rate which is the amount the lender charges on loans and credit cards.
 Most of the clients find themselves in a debt situation when they acquire cars on loan or mortgage, but most of them fail to understand how the amount arrived at as interest charges were calculated.
 For individuals using credit cards from different lending institutions, they can also calculate APR that their cards attract monthly to cover minimum charges and interest that the credit card attracts monthly.
 Other factors that influence the amount that one pays in a particular month is whether one has been paying the minimum amount or they have been paying additional payments in an attempt to clear their balances.
-Figures arrived at using the APR does not imply one’s monthly bill for a specific month but the interest that one pays while each credit card has specific charges depending on the lending institution.
-In most countries the lenders are required to disclose their lending rates in standard form to avoid customer over exploitation by the lending institutions.
+The APR calculator does not calculate one’s monthly bill, and each credit card has specific charges.
+There are set regulations which control the APR rates charged by different lending institutions which aim at protecting customers from over-exploitation.

-Investors also use compounding interest in relevant investment decisions.A Brief History of Funds
+Investors also use compounding interest in relevant investment decisions.The Path To Finding Better Finances